LACLanthony/Portfolio/README.md

 ## About
 <br>

-Hello, I am Luis an aspiring Data Professional.
-I am currently finishing the last semester of my Master of Science (M.S.) in Data Science from Texas Tech University - Rawls College of Business.
-Before that I received a Bachelor of Science (B.S.) from The University of Texas - San Antonio in Mathematics with a concentration of Mathematics.
-As a graduate student at Texas Tech University, my studies in data science, including machine learning, statistics, mathematics, and data analytics, have prepared me for a challenging career in the field.
+I am a Data Professional with hands-on experience in building data pipelines, automating ETL processes, and performing Record Linkage as a Program Data Services Specialist for Bexar County.
+In this role, I’ve consolidated data from various sources, developed a central database for my organization, and ensured seamless data integration for improved decision-making.
+My expertise in Python, R, and data visualization tools such as Tableau enables me to handle complex data challenges and transform raw data into actionable insights.

-During my undergraduate studies in mathematics, I developed a strong foundation in statistical modeling, linear algebra, and calculus.
-These skills, combined with my pursuit of a graduate degree in data science, have allowed me to excel in various projects and coursework that focus on data analysis and machine learning techniques.
-Throughout my academic career, I have become proficient in programming languages such as Python and R, as well as data visualization tools like Tableau.
+I hold a Master of Science (M.S.) in Data Science from Texas Tech University - Rawls College of Business, where I specialized in machine learning, statistics, and data analytics.
+This academic training, combined with my practical experience, equips me to deliver solutions that address real-world problems.
+I also hold a Bachelor of Science (B.S.) in Mathematics from The University of Texas - San Antonio, with a concentration in Mathematics, which provided me with a strong foundation in statistical modeling, linear algebra, and calculus.

-In addition to my academic achievements, I have created a portfolio that showcases my personal work in data science and machine learning.
-This portfolio, I hope will demonstrate some of my abilities in applying theoretical knowledge to real-world problems.
+In addition to my academic and professional achievements, I’ve developed a portfolio showcasing my work in data science, machine learning, and data engineering.
+This portfolio highlights my ability to apply theoretical knowledge to practical applications, ranging from predictive modeling to data visualization and database management.
+I am passionate about leveraging data to drive informed decisions and am continuously expanding my skills to keep up with the evolving field of data science.
 <br>